open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 As the name suggests, a `form_text_display` is a form that displays text.
 We are going to use a `form_text_display` to give instructions to the participant at the beginning of the experiment.

 Click on *experiment* in the overview area to open its controls in the tab area.
 You will see an empty `sequence`.
 Select `form_text_display` in the item toolbar (under 'Form', see %FigInterface), and drag it onto the *experiment* `sequence` in the tab area.
-If you see the small '+', you can drop it and the item will be inserted as a child of *experiment*.
+When a tooltip appears with the text 'insert into experiment', you can drop it and the item will be inserted into the *experiment* `sequence`.
 (We will get back to this in Step 12.)

 <div class='info-box' markdown='1'>

 ### Background box

-__Tip__ -- Another way to add items to a `sequence` is by dragging them from the item toolbar onto the overview area.
+__Tip__ -- You can drag items into the overview area and into `sequence` tabs, but the behavior is slight different.

+- If you drop an item into a `sequence` tab, the item will always be added to that `sequence`.
+- In the overview area, dropping an item onto a `loop` will change the `loop`'s item to run, and dropping an item onto a `sequence` will insert the item in the `sequence`.
+- A tooltip will tell you what will happen when you drop an item.

 __Tip__ -- A `form_text_display` only shows text.
 If you require images etc., you can use a `sketchpad` item.
 We will meet the `sketchpad` in Step 5.